isaacnmm/pestpolicy-hugo2XX/content/posts/termite-prevention/index.md

 Next, you'll need to inspect the wooden floors and furniture.
 This will also involve inspecting the wooden structures, wooden beams, and joists since termites hide and feed on the cellulose.
 Further, you must inspect and clean up the hardwood floors in your house to ensure the termites won't be hiding or chewing your wooden structures.

-Also, block all the open floor vents and openings since poor ventilation may cause a rise in moisture and humidity in your property
-- this increases the risk of termite infestation.
+Also, block all the open floor vents and openings since poor ventilation may cause a rise in moisture and humidity in your property - this increases the risk of termite infestation.
 Clothes may also attract termites into your house, and thus you'll need to remove the clothing piles.
 Clothes also have cellulose and hence will attract and feed termites.

 ##  3 Indoor Termite Prevention Tips

-###  1. Use Galvanized post or Create 2
-- Inch Clearance for Wooden Fences
+###  1. Use Galvanized post or Create 2-Inch Clearance for Wooden Fences

-Next, you'll create some 2
-- Inch Clearance as you set up your wooden fences plus their supporting posts from the soil.
+Next, you'll create some 2-Inch Clearance as you set up your wooden fences plus their supporting posts from the soil.
 Definitely, the wooden timbers lying on the soil would rear a termite colony.
 Therefore, I would recommend using the galvanized post to elevate the wood from the soil and deny the termites an easy reach to feed on the insects.
 Next, repair and bits of the roof that's broken.

 Further, clear all the woodpiles that may be stacked around your property, including tree trunks, damp or rotten logs.
-Ensure you only install the termite
-- treated fence posts and walls, particularly for the perimeter and garden beds, to prevent termite attacks in the yard.
+Ensure you only install the termite-treated fence posts and walls, particularly for the perimeter and garden beds, to prevent termite attacks in the yard.

 ###  2. Clear Dead Tree Stumps

-However, ensure that the yard or garden remains clean and neat
-- including clearing the overgrowth by trimming the grass and flower bed weeds.
+However, ensure that the yard or garden remains clean and neat - including clearing the overgrowth by trimming the grass and flower bed weeds.
 Next, you'll clean the stumps and dead trees.
 Termites love the wood cellulose from the stumps and dead trees.
 Therefore, remove these dead food sources to prevent attacks from termites.
 Prevent bushy gardens and climbing plants from growing around your structures and house.

 Such plants may provide food for the termites plus a ladder for the insects to climb onto wooden parts of your structures.